 Recent Assessment Warning

-When toggled on, system administrators can indicate within what time period a warning should display for staff members attempting to complete an assessment already completed in the client record.
+When this setting is toggled on, system administrators can indicate within what time period a warning should display for staff members attempting to complete an assessment already completed in the client record.

 The following rules apply for this warning:

-- Only looks at completed, active (not deleted) assessment records in the client record
+- The system only looks at completed, active (not deleted) assessments in the client record.

-- Compares the completed assessment’s Assessment Date field against today’s date
+- The system compares the completed assessment’s Assessment Date field against today’s date.

-When all criteria are met, a warning will display in the client record when a staff member clicks Start for the assessment that reads: "A recent assessment of this type already exists for this client.
-Are you sure you wish to create another assessment?"
+When all criteria are met, a warning displays in the client record when a staff member clicks Start for the assessment that reads: "A recent assessment of this type already exists for this client.
+Are you sure you wish to create another assessment?".

-If the staff member clicks Ok, they will be navigated to the assessment.
-If they click Cancel, they will remain in the Assessments tab.
+If the staff member clicks Ok, the assessment displays.
+If they click Cancel, they remain in the Assessments tab.